Skip to main content

 5. That street vendor sells everything you could possibly want; churros, hot dogs, and popsicles, for starters.

-This page titled 11.4: Colons is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.4: Colons is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation